standard-for-public-code/standard-for-public-code/criteria/open-standards.md

 ## How to test

-* Are the standards that are used for all features that offer interoperability with other components and systems freely and publicly available on the internet.
-Make a list of the standards and add these to the documentation.
+* The standards used for all features that offer interoperability with other components and systems are freely and publicly available on the internet.
+* The documentation includes a list of the standards.

 ## Policy makers: what you need to do